Andrey Illarionov: 2021 US Capitol attack

 After the events of the 2021 United States Capitol attack in Washington D.C., Illarionov wrote on his blog that the Capitol police did not provide any resistance to demonstrators and quickly fell back into the building.
 The blog post is named "Reichstag fire" stating it as a trigger for the party in power to limit civil liberties.
-Following his post, the libertarian Cato Institute fired Illarionov for expressing his views about the 6 January 2021 events.
+Following his post, the libertarian Cato Institute fired Illarionov for expressing his views about 6 January 2021 events.

 2022 Russian invasion of Ukraine

-On 1st February 2022, Illarionov said that "Biden saves ratings with myths about "Russian Armed Forces' invasion" of Ukraine".
+On 1 February 2022, Illarionov said that "Biden saves ratings with myths about "Russian Armed Forces' invasion" of Ukraine".
 He was quoted by RIAFAN.

 In April 2022, Illarionov remarked during an interview with the BBC News agency that if Western countries "would try to implement a real embargo on oil and gas exports from Russia", then, in response, "probably within a month or two, Russian military operations in Ukraine, probably will be ceased, will be stopped".
 He stated that decisions involving Russian energy markets involved "very effective instruments" in terms of influencing senior leaders' behavior.
 Illarionov additionally declared that change in the Kremlin would happen "sooner or later" given that "it is absolutely impossible to have any positive future for Russia with the current political regime".

 In June 2024 Illarionov was interviewed by the Kyiv Post.
 He proposed that the beginning of Putin's Ukrainian campaign occurred on 17 September 2003.
 In front of his high-level ministers on this day Putin laid claim to the territory of Ukraine.
 This was when Putin began his expansion, with the 2003 Tuzla Island conflict.
 Illarionov repeated this claim, which was made by him as early as summer 2014.